Skip to content

 In short...

 PEI Level 3 These tiles are suitable for any residential floor or wall.
+This is the PEI rating that most people need in their homes.

-PEI Level 4 These are very durable tiles, and can be used in any residential space, as well as light commercial floors.
+PEI Level 4 These are very durable tiles and can be used in any residential space, as well as light commercial floors.

-PEI Level 5 This is the highest durability rating that a tile can get, and is appropriate for heavy commercial spaces like airports.
+PEI Level 5 This is the highest durability rating that a tile can get and is appropriate for heavy commercial spaces like airports

 You can find a tile’s PEI durability rating in the "Specification" tab for any of our products in our online store.

 Hope this has helped you better understand PEI durability ratings and given you confidence that you're choosing the right tile for your space!
-Our upcoming TilesExplained articles will cover other important tile characteristics like water absorption, stain resistance, and slip resistance.
-Stay tuned!

 Ready to pick out the right tile for your space?
+Check out our Shop!

-3 Responses
+3 comments

 Salem Tile Setters